Fitriani

 Fitriani (born 27 December 1998) is an Indonesian badminton player specializing in women's singles and women's doubles discipline affiliated with Exist club.
-She won team silver at the 2019 Southeast Asian Games and bronze medals at the 2017 Southeast Asian Games and 2018 Asian Games.
+She won team silver at the 2019 SEA Games and bronze medals at the 2017 SEA Games and 2018 Asian Games.
+She was crowned as the women's singles champions at the 2023 Indonesian national championships.